sachio222/socketchat_v1/README.md

 ### Street name: Encryptochat
 ======

-You don't need messenger. **Secure CLI Socket Chat** connects you directly to a host server that you, or anyone can set up by simply typing ```python3 server.py```.
+You don't need messenger. **Secure CLI Socket Chat** connects you directly to a host server that you can set up with a single command (```python3 server.py```).
 Allows you to chat with other terminals on your network, or around the world.
 The unencrypted server.py requires no additional libraries and is the software size equivalent of a postage stamp.
 It's so lightweight it will run almost anywhere, even a Raspberry Pi1!
 The encrypted version is also very small, but requires the quick pip install of a Python crytograpic package, and is currently using shared key encryption ([Fernet](https://medium.com/coinmonks/if-youre-struggling-picking-a-crypto-suite-fernet-may-be-the-answer-95196c0fec4b)).
 More levels of encryption to come.

 ## Features:
 * Secure, client-side encryption/decryption using Fernet cipher (PGP, blowfish coming soon).